 Presumably the right feelings will direct us to the right person.

 Never mind that our own personal experience contradicts this proposition, as we’ve been faithfully following these passions since we were 13 (or three), and have yet to find they’ve led us anywhere other than steamy, but sadly transient relationships.
+(At best.)

 The track record of romance-driven modern love echoes God’s word, “The heart is deceitful!”
 And yet man and womankind continue pursuing romantic sensibilities into marriages which all too frequently end in disillusionment at best, and divorce at worst.

 So what’s the answer to the question: Are you in love or just infatuated?

 If you want to know if your love is true, it has to be based on facts and not feelings, and acquiring these facts requires the transparency, vulnerability and honesty of relational intimacy.

 But the truth?
 Few of us want to be transparent, vulnerable or honest.
 Not completely anyway.

 That’s why it’s easier to relate online where we can better control what people see.
 That’s why it’s easier to sit around talking about our favorite TV shows or movies, in between sharing our favorite YouTube videos, than it is to share what drama is going on in our own lives.

 Do you want to know if you’re in love or just infatuated?
 Then you want to know facts like these in regards to your love interest: